SayBuild.com

 9. Stay within budget

-10. Close on the construction financing / mortgage loan:
+10. Close on the construction financing / mortgage loan

-top of consumer lending page
+top of page

-About Home Contruction Financing
+About Home Construction Financing

 There are basically two types of loans involved: